-La Lu and Kay San moved to Amarillo in 2012 after spending 10 years in a refugee camp located in Thailand.
+The couple moved to Amarillo in 2012 after spending 10 years in a refugee camp located in Thailand.
 Originally from Burma, the couple were forced from their homes as soldiers made claim on their land.
 The families that fled their villages found refuge in nearby forest regions, often with no food or necessities before making the refugee camp their home.

-“My name is Crystal.
-I am a single parent of three.
-I have two amazing teenage daughters and custody of my two year old niece.
-I am a licensed massage therapist and certified medical massage therapist.
-There was a time in my life that I was homeless while I was pregnant and had a toddler.
-It was a very hard time for me.
-That is when I made a personal goal and promise to myself to someday not just have a house but a home of my very own, so that no matter what happened in the life of my children, they would always have a home to go to.
-Being a single parent and low income family, this goal would not be possible without the help of Amarillo Habitat.”
+The Aguilar family is a family of four.
+The mother has two amazing daughters and her niece.
+She is licensed massage therapist and certified medical massage therapist.
+There was a time in my life when the mother was homeless while she was pregnant and had a toddler.
+It was a very hard time for her.
+That is when she made a personal goal and promised to herself to some day not just have a house but a home of her very own so that no matter what happened in the life of her children, they would always have a home to go to.
+"Being a single parent and low-income family, this goal would not be possible without the help of Amarillo Habitat.”

 The Dahab came to the United States to seek refuge after years of oppression from their government in Sudan.
 The mother's earliest memories as a child consist of running from village to village, every 3 - 6 months, as the Janjaweed militia burned the homes they lived in, stole their livestock, and tried to kill all the men in their homes.
 The families of the pair arranged for them to be married in 2001, as was customary in their culture, and in 2007, the couple became a family.
 After a continuous struggle, including losing their children, the mother was approved to join her husband in the United States in 2011.
 She was very scared to leave her family behind, not knowing anything about America, but knew she wanted to be with her husband wherever life took them.